GSA/idmanagement.gov/_fpki/2_fpki_cas.md

 ![FPKI Trust Infrastructure](../../assets/fpki/intro_fpki_trust_cas.png){:style="width:35%;float:right;"}

 The FCPCA serves as the _root_ and _trust anchor_ for the _intermediate_ and _issuing_ CAs operated by:

 - Federal Government Executive Branch Agencies

-{% include alert-info.html heading="Public trust for websites" content="A new effort is in the planning stages to establish another Federal Government root and issuing CAs dedicated to Public Trust Transport Layer Security (TLS) device certificates.
-Follow or contribute to the development of the Federal Government's new certificate policy for this Public Trust effort at https://github.com/uspki/policies" %}

 ### Federal Common Policy Certification Authority